 1970-00-00 (unknown year) WTCG (the future WTBS) Atlanta, Georgia, began microwaving its signal to cable systems in nearby cities.

-1971-00-00 Instructional TV (ITV) began on a few cable systems in San Diego
+1971-00-00 Instructional TV (ITV) began on a few cable systems in San Diego.

-1971-09-08 the Manhattan Cable regional sports network begins to be referred to as the Madison Square Garden Sports Network (later as The MSG Network)
+1971-09-08 the Manhattan Cable regional sports network begins to be referred to as the Madison Square Garden Sports Network (later as The MSG Network).

-1972-00-00 Channel 100 (PAY), run by Optical Systems Corp. and cable company franchised, was launched on Mission Cable in San Diego
+1972-00-00 Channel 100 (PAY), run by Optical Systems Corp. and cable company franchised, was launched on Mission Cable in San Diego.

-1972-00-00 Appalachian Community Service Network on microwave
+1972-00-00 Appalachian Community Service Network was sent through microwave.

-1972-08-16 Channel 46 Los Angeles
+1972-08-16 Channel 46 was launched in Los Angeles.

 1972-11-08 HBO (PAY), originating from Wikes-Barre, debut on microwave.
 Some of the games held at Madison Square Garden were featured in the channel's early years.

-1972-11-20 Channel 50 Orange County
+1972-11-20 Channel 50 was launched in Orange County.